Our visitor programme

 For information about presenting a seminar during your visit, please be aware of the University of Reading External Speaker Policy including a code of conduct.
 There is also some information for speakers relating to our main Departmental Seminar programme which may be useful.

 How to claim expenses:

 Please contact your host for a copy of the expense claim form.
-Once completed, please return it to Dana Allen (for student visitors) or Nicki Robinson (for academic visitors).
+Once completed, please return it to Nicki Robinson for student and academic visitors.
 Check-list before turning in your form:

 - Include the reason for the visit